risechain/shred-api/README.md

 })
 ```

-#### watchContractShredEvent
+#### watchContractEvent

-Watch for contract events using the full contract ABI with automatic event decoding.
+Watch for contract events using the full contract ABI with automatic event decoding:

 ```typescript
 // ERC-20 contract ABI (partial)